onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-    - A "Failed" Messiah Concept: Throughout history, Judaism has not accepted various Messianic claimants, as the criteria require visible, physical redemption of the world. ask the jews what they would count as world peace, and if what's being proposed here is exactly that? isn't it? how could it be any otherwise? judaism is so rigid in its upgrade function that it simply stopped at some point and couldn't accept christianity because of the specifics around how authority for the next version is upgraded and inherited the point of religion is not what's being said but what is being produced - and based on the produce and behavior you can see which are more similar to each other beyond the technicalities and into the fundamentals if it's so hard to explain the trinity then there's probably something problematic with it lol
+    - A "Failed" Messiah Concept: Throughout history, Judaism has not accepted various Messianic claimants, as the criteria require visible, physical redemption of the world. ask the jews what they would count as world peace, and if what's being proposed here is exactly that? isn't it? how could it be any otherwise? judaism is so rigid in its upgrade function that it simply stopped at some point and couldn't accept christianity because of the specifics around how authority for the next version is upgraded and inherited the point of religion is not what's being said or practiced daily but what is being produced - and based on the produce and behavior you can see which are more similar to each other beyond the technicalities and into the fundamentals - how they deal with the "other", how expansionist they are, etc. not sure if I should be saying this if it's so hard to explain the trinity then there's probably something problematic with it lol

 > "God is the ground of awareness itself.
 God is not what consciousness knows - God is what consciousness is, before it knows anything at all." - [Eckhart Tolle](https://youtu.be/doGqkdr4MF0?t=29)